ohnosequences/ohnosequences.github.com/source/projects/index.markdown

 UniprotKB + GeneOntology + NCBI taxonomy + RefSeq + Expasy Enzyme, integrated in a graph DB with easy [AWS](http://aws.amazon.com) deployment. _Manuscript under preparation_.

-### mg7

-a cloud-based metagenomics analysis system.

 ### [statika](http://ohnosequences.com/statika)

-a small Scala library for working with modules with explicit dependencies, with some specifics for declaring and applying immutable EC2 instance confs.
+A Scala library for working with modules with explicit dependencies, with some specifics for AWS, like declaring and applying immutable EC2 instance configurations.

 ### [nispero](http://ohnosequences.com/nispero)

-scaling stateless inherently parallel computations using AWS
+A Scala library designed for declaring and scaling stateless inherently parallel computations using AWS

+### mg7

+a cloud-based metagenomics analysis system. _Manuscript under preparation_

 ### saws

-a Scala library for interacting with AWS, making heavy use of dependent types and type-level stuff. _WIP_
+a Scala library for interacting with AWS, making heavy use of dependent types and type-level programming. _WIP_